 After discussion with Saint Vincent de Paul members and community members, we began to search for a way to prevent individuals from even becoming involved with high interest loans or car title loans and also connect individuals with a bank account.
 If individuals had access to a small loan with low interest, their expenses could be met without falling into poverty.

 After substantial research, it was discovered that Saint Vincent de Paul groups had started low-interest loan programs in Belleville, IL, a suburb of St. Louis, MO, Indianapolis, IN, and Austin, TX.
 These programs provided us with guidance as we designed this project.
 Our first partner is True Core Credit Union in Newark Ohio.
-Since that time, partnerships have been established with Metro Federal Credit Union in Franklin County, Chivaho Federal Credit Union in Ross County, CME Federal Credit Union in Delaware and Fairfield Counties, and CES Credit Union in Knox County, and Coshocton Federal Credit Union in Coshocton County and Quest Federal Credit Union in Hardin County.
+Since that time, partnerships have been established with Metro Federal Credit Union in Franklin County, Chivaho Federal Credit Union in Ross County, CME Federal Credit Union in Delaware and Fairfield Counties, CES Credit Union in Knox County, and Coshocton Federal Credit Union in Coshocton County and Quest Federal Credit Union in Hardin County.